 The monitor code controls guest execution.
 It receives guest interrupts and faults and emulates desired behavior.
 Since several x86 instructions would be able to reveal to the guest that it is being virtualized, or they have a dangerous potential to change the system state or CPU tables, the technique that is used is scan-before-execute (or binary translation): each guest page, before it is run, is quickly scanned and instructions that would be a problem are replaced with INT3 and thus cause trapping back into the monitor where they are evaluated and dealt with appropriately.
-That process generates a set of shadow pages which are actually being mapped and run instead of the "real" guest pages.
-The shadow pages themselves are marked as not present for the guest OS so its attempts to read them would trigger a trap and then the original page would have been presented instead thus further ensuring the guest can't figure out it was being virtualized.
+That process generates a set of shadow pages that are actually being mapped and run instead of the “real” guest pages.
+The shadow pages themselves are marked as not present for the guest OS so its attempts to read them would trigger a trap and then the original page would have been presented instead thus further ensuring the guest can’t figure out it was being virtualized.

 The instruction scanner (which is based on a trimmed-down disassembler) scans until: